 Part of the user adoption strategy for any business application is making sure it is accessible to the users in a way that makes sense for their job role.
-Microsoft Dynamics CRM offers flexibility in the location of the application (either On-Premise, Online, or Partner Hosted) and also the method by which it can be accessed.
-Jump to the following sections to learn more about methods for accessing CRM:
+Microsoft Dynamics 365 offers flexibility in the location of the application (either On-Premise, Online, or Partner Hosted) and also the method by which it can be accessed.
+Jump to the following sections to learn more about methods for accessing Dynamics 365 for CRM:

-Also known as the “web client,” users can access Microsoft Dynamics CRM through a supported browser.
+Also known as the “web client,” users can access Dynamics 365 through a supported browser.
 No installation is required on the local machine to use the web client.
-Users simply type in a URL for the CRM website.
+Users simply type in a URL for their CRM website.

-Also known as the Outlook client, once Microsoft Dynamics CRM is installed on the local machine, the CRM functionality appears in Outlook.
+Also known as the Outlook client, once Microsoft Dynamics 365 for Outlook is installed on the local machine, the CRM functionality appears in Outlook.
 In addition to providing the ability to synchronize activities (e-mail, tasks, and appointments) and contacts between Outlook and CRM, the full CRM functionality can be accessed within Outlook on the left navigation.

 When CRM data is displayed within Outlook, much of the native Outlook functionality is leveraged.
 Therefore, the Outlook client has some unique functionality compared to the web client.
 Features exclusive to Outlook include: